sidb101/sidb101/README.md

 ### Hi there! 👋

 I'm Siddharth, a passionate software/data engineer.
 I graduated from the School of Computer Science at Carnegie Mellon University in Dec'23.
-I am currently working at AWS as a Software Engineer on the Elastic Load Balancing Team.
+Interests - Problem Solving, Systems, Data Pipelines/Platforms.

 Let's connect -